-This rule was designed to prevent the difficulties encountered by Harold Wilson’s governments in the 1970s and 1980s.
+This rule was designed in the 1970s and 1980s to address the difficulties encountered by Harold Wilson’s governments in their relations with the party.
 At the time there was a suspicion on the left that the leadership would betray the party’s grassroots by refusing to implement the radical measures contained in the Labour manifesto.

 The Conservatives have traditionally been more pragmatic and flexible, giving control of their manifesto almost entirely to the leader and the central party organisation.

 Manifestos have had distinct purposes at various historical moments in British political history.
 Labour’s 1945 and 1979 manifestos were relatively short and pithy documents.
 They set out at a broad vision of society that was a decisive break from what had gone before.
 In contrast, Tony Blair’s manifesto in 2001 and 2005 spelled out his approach to public service reform across health, education and criminal justice, providing a mass of technocratic detail.
 Similarly, in 2010 David Cameron set out his comprehensive plan for the Big Society.

 Manifestos also matter because they can create damaging hostages to fortune.
 Labour’s manifesto in 1983 was described as “the longest suicide note in history” because it featured electorally unpopular commitments to public ownership, state planning and unilateral nuclear disarmament.